elijose55/EliCloud/README.md

 ## PRE-REQUIREMENTS
 - `sudo apt-get install kubectl`

-## DEPLOYMENT SCRIPT
+## DEPLOYMENT SCRIPT CONFIGURATION
-To run the deployment script just replace the shown values with the public IPs of the instances from where you control the Kubernetes cluster in the [EliCloud](https://github.com/elijose55/EliCloud/blob/master/EliCloud) file:
+To run the deployment script just replace the shown values bellow with the public IPs of AWS instance from where you control the Kubernetes cluster and with the IP of the MAAS instance in the [EliCloud](https://github.com/elijose55/EliCloud/blob/master/EliCloud) file:

 ```
 rm eli.ovpn